 What are the different Swiss Rail Passes?

 There are various options for a Switzerland Rail Pass – below I provide a brief summary of each.
-For a comprehensive guide to the Swiss Travel Pass, read this article.
+For further details read this comprehensive guide to the Swiss Travel Pass.

 Swiss Travel Pass (Consecutive or Flex)